YaskawaEurope/ros2-starter-for-yaskawa-robots/README.md

 The repository offers files (Python, C++) to move robots based on the trajectory specified inside the program.

-The colcon_starter_ws includes all the files needed to move the GP-8 robot using MotoROS2.
+The ```ros2-starter-for-yaskawa-robots``` includes all the files needed to move the GP-8 robot using MotoROS2.

 The repository can be considered as a template for the other robots.
 In that case the changes for the robot configuration and name have to be applied.